predix-ui/predix-ui/_pages/design/components/buttons.md

 <catalog-picture img-src="../../img/guidelines/design/components/buttons/buttons-hero" img-alt="Px Buttons" caption="Types of Px buttons"></catalog-picture>

 # Buttons
-Buttons allow users to take actions in your application, and can be used in forms, modal windows, tables, cards, and others.
+Buttons can be used in forms, modal windows, tables, cards, and more to indicate actions to the user.
 When text is included in a button, use action verbs that clearly indicate to the user what the result will be when a button is pressed.

 ## Sizes
-The buttons are available in four sizes.
+Buttons are available in four sizes.
 For the most part, the regular size button is the default and recommended size for desktop and mobile applications.
-Depending on the context of use, your application may require larger click targets for users, like applications that are meant to be used with protective gloves on, or large operator displays.
+Depending on the context of use, your application may require larger click targets for users (like applications that are meant to be used with protective gloves on, or large operator displays).

 <catalog-picture img-src="../../img/guidelines/design/components/buttons/button-sizes" img-alt="Px Button Sizes" caption="Px Button Sizes"></catalog-picture>